Skip to Main Content

 Short-term CDs are typically more appealing when rates are low because they offer some flexibility.
 After the CD reaches maturity, they allow you to reinvest your money in a higher-rate CD if rates rise soon.
 Right now, shorter terms tend to offer higher rates than longer terms, but this can change.
 As of this writing, the top short-term CD rates are around 4.95 percent APY.

-Prior to the September and November Fed rate cuts, the Fed raised rates 11 times in two years, and banks raised their CD APYs, in turn.
+Prior to the rate cuts that began in September, the Fed raised rates 11 times in two years, and banks raised their CD APYs, in turn.
 Many opted to keep their longer-term CD APYs somewhat lower than their shorter ones, however, in case the Fed were to bring rates back down during the lifespan of those CDs.

 Medium-term CDs (12–36 months)